dotenv-org/dotenv-org.github.io/index.md

 ### Works with a single command

 You don't need to install anything to use Dotenv Vault.
 No error prone binaries to install, infrastructure to maintain, or custom code to write.
 It just works – with a single command.
+[Learn how &rarr;](/docs/tutorials/sync)

 ```
 $ npx dotenv-vault push